What is it?

 This is a common problem amongst large retail sites, which have a dense catalogue of items available.
 Getting 6+ pages of results when looking for an item simply isn’t accurate enough.
 Chatbots can be programmed to ask as many questions as required to provide an accurate set of results.
 This has some clear advantages, in providing a shorter, more accurate set of results to a customer, makes purchasing easier, and reduces the risk of returns due to only showing relevantly placed products (size, price range, brand, condition, etc).

 Automation of repetitive tasks

-A wide variety or people will visit your website, from all over the world, but the reason they go there can be shockingly common.
-The 3 stand out reasons tend to be; looking for information, looking to get in contact, or to purchase something.
+A wide variety of people will visit your website, from all over the world, but the reason they go there can be shockingly common.
+The 3 stand-out reasons tend to be; looking for information, looking to get in contact, or purchasing something.
 By identifying which of these applies to your website through analytical software can provide a business with valuable insight into what features or functionalities can and should be automated.

 Increased intelligence with extended use

 Chatbots made with AI have machine learning capability, meaning they “learn on the job”.
 With every conversation your chatbot has, it evolves and optimizes in order to provide your customers with a more improved and relevant experience.

 A businesses response rate is a key factor in poor SEO ratings.
 Unless you have someone available 24/7 to respond to customer queries, your response rating is not going to be as good as it can be.
 With chatbot integration to social media platforms, you can handle all customer interactions immediately through automated, personalised responses.
 This results in a more prominent Google search result position and therefore increasing traffic to your website.